 Senior and professor collaborate on research

-Ryan Oostland ’20, a mathematics major and computer science minor from Goshen, Ind., is spending the summer collaborating with Dr. Stephen Harnish, professor of mathematics, on a research project through the XSEDE EMPOWER Program.
+Ryan Oostland ’20, a mathematics major and computer science minor from Goshen, Ind., spent a summer collaborating with Dr. Stephen Harnish, professor of mathematics, on a research project through the XSEDE EMPOWER Program.
 The program’s acronym stands for Extreme Science and Engineering Discovery Environment and is supported by the National Science Foundation.

 “I’ve always found higher-level physics ideas to be intriguing,” explained Oostland.
 “I’m working with supercomputers, and I’m writing software on them.
 It’s good practice I will be able to apply to other areas in the future.”